RaisaNuzhat/Typescript/README.md

 ## Blog 2
+##  ⚖️ Union vs Intersection — The Difference

-🔀 Understanding Union and Intersection Types in TypeScript TypeScript is powerful because of its advanced type system.
-Among its core features are Union Types and Intersection Types — tools that let you write flexible, type-safe code.
+TypeScript is strong because of its advanced type system.
+Union Types and Intersection Types are two of its main features — facilities that let you write open, type-safe code.

-In this post, we’ll explore what they are, when to use them, and how they differ — with clear examples.

-🔹 What Are Union Types?
+## 🔹 What Are Union Types?

-A Union Type allows a value to be one of several types.
+A Union Type allows a value to be one of multiple types.

 🔧 Syntax:
-ts
-Copy
-Edit

 type AorB = TypeA | TypeB;

 📦 Example:
-ts
-Copy
-Edit

 function printId(id: string | number) {
   if (typeof id === "string") {
     console.log("ID (string):", id.toUpperCase());